 TASTE OF CROSSBRIDGE

 If you’re new to our church and want to get connected this is an excellent place to start.
-Pastor Felipe Assis will take you through our journey, tell you where we’re headed, and answer any questions you may have about Crossbridge Church.
+A pastor at each campus will take you through our journey, tell you where we’re headed, and answer any questions you may have about Crossbridge Church.
 Enjoy an open conversation with others over a meal.

-Location and times vary each month, register here under our events page.
+Location and times vary each month, click here under our events page for more information.

 WHY FORMAL MEMBERSHIP IN A CHURCH?